djeada/Statistics-Notes/notes/time_series/state_space_models.md

 # State-Space Models and the Kalman Filter

+State-space models separate a time series into an unobserved state that evolves through time and an observation process that measures that state with noise.
+This framework is flexible enough to represent latent levels, trends, seasonal components, regression effects, missing observations, and many familiar ARIMA or smoothing models.

+The Kalman filter is the recursive algorithm that makes linear Gaussian state-space models practical.
+At each step it predicts the next state, compares that prediction with the new observation, and updates the estimate according to their relative uncertainty, creating a clean distinction among filtering, forecasting, and retrospective smoothing.

 ## Worked calculation: one local-level Kalman update

 Suppose the predicted level is $a_{t|t-1}=10$, its predicted variance is $P_{t|t-1}=1.25$, and the observation is $y_t=12$ with measurement variance $R=1$.
 The innovation is